View Delano Bean's Obituary on www.swtimes.com/ and share memories

 She was preceded in death by her daughter, Zona Kirk; two sisters, Martha Fairchild and Kneola Walker; and three brothers, Rudy Moore, Cecil Dyer and Leon Moore.

-She is survived by her husband of 40 years, Leonard Bean of Van Buren; a son-in-law, Terry Kirk of Van Buren; two granddaughters, Brianna and Amanda Hines, both of Van Buren; a grandson, Larry Hines of Van Buren; a great-granddaughter, Remington Hines; two great-grandsons, Gabe Hines-Gonzales and Riley McGrew; and her estranged daughter and grandson, Zelda Pluster and Lealyn Newstron.
+She is survived by her husband of 40 years, Leonard Bean of Van Buren; a son-in-law, Terry Kirk of Van Buren; three brothers, Wayne Dyer of Bay St. Louis, Miss., Jimmy Dyer of Pine Bluff and Walter Moore of Elton, Ill.; two granddaughters, Brianna and Amanda Hines, both of Van Buren; a grandson, Larry Hines of Van Buren; a great-granddaughter, Remington Hines; two great-grandsons, Gabe Hines-Gonzales and Riley McGrew; and her estranged daughter and grandson, Zelda Plaster and Lealyn Newton.

-There will be no formal services at this time.
 Arrangements and cremation are under the direction of Ocker Funeral Home in Van Buren.
+There will be no formal service at this time.

 Family will visit with relatives and friends from 4-6 p.m.
 Thursday, Jan.
 30, 2020, at Ocker Funeral Home, 700 Jefferson St., Van Buren.